ldesousa/fix-ubuntu/README.md

 ----------------------

-The default audio player in Ubuntu is Rhythmbox, a stout programme that has sticked to a same user interface for many years.
+The default audio player in Ubuntu is Rhythmbox, a stout programme that has stick to the same user interface for many years.
 However, in Ubuntu 16.04 it lacks some functionality, like scrobbling to services such as Last.fm.
 This script installs [Sayonara](http://sayonara-player.com), a modern audio player, focused on library browsing and management and providing a large plethora of